hyperledger/fabric/docs/source/network/network.md

 channel C2 is to provide private communications between the members of the consortium X2, and the ledger L2 is the private store for their transactions.

-In a similar way, the smart contract S6, installed on peer node P3, and defined on channel C2, is used to provide controlled access to ledger L2.
+In a similar way, the smart contract S6, installed on peer node P3, and committed to channel C2, is used to provide controlled access to ledger L2.
 Application A3 can now use channel C2 to invoke the services provided by smart contract S6 to generate transactions that can be accepted onto every copy of the ledger L2 in the network.